rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. (Done) Drop support for React 0.13 and use React 0.14, fix all the deprecation warnings
 1. (Done) Provide touch support
-1. Indicators derived from other indicators
+1. (Done) Indicators derived from other indicators

 #### New Chart types
 1. (Done) Scatter chart